Dakota War of 1862: Captives

 During the chaos of the initial attacks, some Dakota tried to warn their friends at the Lower Sioux Agency to flee.
 Even those participating in the attacks made exceptions for who was killed.
 Reverend Samuel Hinman later recounted that Little Crow himself had come to the Episcopal mission when the shootings started, glared at him, and left, allowing Hinman and his assistant Emily West to escape to Fort Ridgely.
 George Spencer, a clerk in the trading store, credited Little Crow's head soldier Wakinyantawa (His Own Thunder) for saving his life by placing him under his protection.

 Spencer then became one of the few white men taken captive during the war; the rest of the captives were predominantly women and children.
 A large number of captives were "mixed-blood" Dakota.
-Although there were repeated threats against the lives of mixed-blood settlers, even the most violent warriors exercised restraint when reminded that by killing mixed-blood Dakota, they would risk retribution from their victims' "full-blood" kinsmen.
+Although there were repeated threats against the lives of mixed-blood settlers, even the most violent men exercised restraint when reminded that by killing mixed-blood Dakota, they would risk retribution from their victims' "full-blood" kinsmen.

 The large number of captives taken in the early days of the conflict presented a dilemma for the Dakota war leaders.
 Big Eagle and others argued that they should be returned to the fort, but Little Crow insisted that they were valuable to the war effort and should be kept as hostages for their own protection.
 While the captives were initially held by the soldiers who had captured them, as the days progressed, the logistics of feeding and taking care of the captives were divided up more broadly among families in Little Crow's encampment.

 The subject of the rape and abuse of captives during the Dakota War is controversial.
 Of the white women and girls who were taken captive over the course of war, up to 40 were between the ages of twelve and forty.
-Historian Gary Clayton Anderson states that nearly all of the young girls taken captive and most of the middle-aged women were forced into relationships which Dakota men perceived as "marriage."
-He lists "the chance to obtain a wife" as one of the many different motives young Dakota warriors had for participating in the early days of the conflict, along with revenge, plunder, and the chance to gain honors in warfare.
+Historian Gary Clayton Anderson states that nearly all of the young girls taken captive and most of the middle-aged women were forced into relationships which Dakota men perceived as "marriage".
+He lists "the chance to obtain a wife" as one of the many different motives young Dakota men had for participating in the early days of the conflict, along with revenge, plunder, and the chance to gain honors in warfare.
 There was at least one widely reported case of rape on the first evening of the conflict, August 18, 1862.
 There were also three well documented cases of female captives who were "adopted" and protected by Dakota families from potential aggressors.